 2

-Open the group policy editor option: Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services
+Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Connection Client

 remote desktop services